Sonnet 434

 A slave to love and virtue through and through

-Your frequent absence stirs a doubt in me,
+Your frequent absence stirs dark doubts in me,

-As if you think that I am blind to see
+As though you think that I am blind to see

-Why can you not say love for me is gone?
+Why can’t you say that love for me is gone?

 Why must we play this soulless sad charade?

-Why should we labor when love’s work is done?
+Why should we linger if love’s labour’s done?

 © Loubert S Suddaby.
 All Rights Reserved.